fbpx

 Signed a Contract of Sale on a Home?

-In some cases, the Real Estate agent will ask you to sign the contract of sale to show the sellers you are serious about your offer.
+In some cases, the real estate agent will ask you to sign the contract of sale to show the sellers you are serious about your offer.
 This doesn’t mean they have accepted the offer, but it is usually the second step in the negotiation after you’ve made your initial offer by email.

 This is the point where lots of first-home buyers get disheartened…